-4. moss, plant canopy are not bare ground): 5-10% 5.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 5-10% 5.
 Number of gullies and erosion associated with gullies: None 6.
-Extent of wind scoured, blowouts and/or depositional areas: None, slight wind erosion hazard 7.
+Extent of wind scoured, blowouts and/or depositional areas: None, slight wind erosion haard 7.
 Amount of litter movement (describe size and distance expected to travel): Fine - limited movement 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Moderately resistant to erosion; aggregate stability = 3-5 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Moderately deep to deep, well drained, with areas of rock outcrop and with a very cobbly silt loam, silt loam, or silty clay loam surface.
-Depth to bedrock is typically less than 30"; low OM (1-2%) 0.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Sparse to moderate ground cover (50-60%) and very steep slopes (7-90%) slightly to moderately limit rainfall impact and overland flow 1.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 2.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Bluebunch wheatgrass > Idaho fescue > Arrowleaf balsamroot > other forbs > Antelope bitterbrush = Sandberg bluegrass > other dominant forbs > other shrubs Sub-dominant: Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): normal decadence and mortality expected 14.
-Average percent litter cover (%) and depth (in): 15.
-Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1800, Normal: 1400, Unfavorable: 1100 lbs/acre/year at high RSI (HCPC) 16.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Moderately to significantly resistant to erosion; aggregate stability = 3-6 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Moderately deep, well drained, with areas of rock outcrop and talus and with a very cobbly silt loam to a very stony clay loam surface; low to moderate OM (1-3%) 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate to significant ground cover (60-80%) and very steep slopes (12-90%) moderately limit rainfall impact and overland flow 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 12.
+Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

+Dominant: Bluebunch wheatgrass > Idaho fescue > dominant forbs > other forbs > other grasses > shrubs Sub-dominant: Other: Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Normal decadence and mortality expected 14.
+Average percent litter cover (%) and depth ( in): 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Favorable: 1300, Normal: 1000, Unfavorable: 800 lbs/acre/year at high RSI (HCPC) 16.
 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: With deterioration of plant community, annual bromes and medusahead invade sites that have lost deep rooted perennial grass functional groups.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: With deterioration of plant community, bulbous bluegrass, annual bromes, and medusahead invade sites that have lost deep rooted perennial grass functional groups.
 Excessive erosion may occur, deteriorating site potential.
 17. Perennial plant reproductive capability: All species should be capable of reproducing annually